-B.F.
-Westcott, The Epistle to the Hebrews (1892, 1970).

-F.F.
-Bruce, Commentary on the Epistle to the Hebrews (NICNT, 1964).

-G.W.
-Buchanan, To the Hebrews (Anchor Bible, 1972).

-P.E.
-Hughes, Commentary on the Epistle to the Hebrews (1977).

-H. Montefiore, A Commentary on the Epistle to the Hebrews (HNTC, 1964).

-C. Spicq, L'Epitre aux Hebreux, 2 vols.
-(1952).

-4. Read in Greek grammars sections relevant to the Greek text being read.
+William L. Lane, Hebrews 1-8, and Hebrews 9-13 (Word, Waco, 1991).

+- B.F.
+Westcott, The Epistle to the Hebrews (1892, 1970). - F.F.
+Bruce, Commentary on the Epistle to the Hebrews (NICNT, 1964). - G.W.
+Buchanan, To the Hebrews (Anchor Bible, 1972). - P.E.
+Hughes, Commentary on the Epistle to the Hebrews (1977). - H. Montefiore, A Commentary on the Epistle to the Hebrews (HNTC, 1964). - C. Spicq, L'Epitre aux Hebreux, 2 vols.
+(1952). - 4.
+Read in Greek grammars sections relevant to the Greek text being read.
 The professor will regularly identify relevant sections.
-Students should take the initiative to identify the relevant sections in grammars by using the indices of the grammars and Robert Hanna's A Grammatical Aid to the Greek New Testament (1983).

-5. Write a series of five sermons or lessons which are based on select texts from Hebrews but which also as a series reflect the message of the Epistle.
+Students should take the initiative to identify the relevant sections in grammars by using the indices of the grammars and Robert Hanna's A Grammatical Aid to the Greek New Testament (1983). - 5.
+Complete and submit a series of exegetical projects which are based on select texts from Hebrews but which also as a series reflect the message of the Epistle.
 This is the major assignment in the course.
-At least two of the five will be developed in some detail during the class sessions.
-These sermons or lessons will be:
+The material for at least two of the projects will be developed in some detail during the class sessions.
+Each exegetical project consists of five parts as taught in Introduction to Greek Exegesis.
+These exegetical projects will include a summary statement of each of the following.
+Each summary section will concentrate on the details which most help to understand and explain the text on which the project is based.
+Each should be approximately one page in length: - Contextual Analysis - Syntactical Analysis - Verbal (Word) Analysis

-- expository in nature; - based on units of the text which are of a length realistic for teaching or preaching; - consistent with the message and emphasis of the whole of Hebrews; - relevant to a contemporary audience; - and as a whole will reflect the message of Hebrews in such a way that the audience will have an appreciation of the whole message of the whole of Hebrews. - As a series the sermons will reflect the message and emphases of the whole Epistle. - The series is to be relevant to a contemporary audience. - Each sermon or lesson must be consistent with the unit of text and the grammatical meaning of that text.
+- Theological Analysis - Sermon Outline or Lesson Plan.
+The sermon or lesson will treat the text - o in a manner which is expository (there is an obvious connection between the text and the point of the sermon or less); - based on units of the text which are of a length realistic for teaching or preaching; - o consistent with the message and emphasis of the whole of Hebrews; - o relevant to a contemporary audience; - and as a whole will reflect the message of Hebrews in such a way that the audience will have an appreciation of the whole message of the whole of Hebrews. - As a series the sermons will reflect the message and emphases of the whole Epistle. - The series is to be relevant to a contemporary audience. - Each sermon or lesson must be consistent with the unit of text and the grammatical meaning of that text.